jbroadway/form/README.md

 selecting form handling "actions", then embed them into web pages through the Dynamic Objects dialog.

+> Note: Requires Elefant 1.1+

-## Status: Pre-alpha
+## Status: Alpha

-This app is still in the process of being outlined.
-No admin UI has been created, and only the underlying data structures/handling logic have been started.
+The form builder is currently just an outline, but the rest of the app is fairly complete, including form publishing and handling.

 To do: